holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/06_fsms/lesson_plan.md

     - Have them create the json version for a particular FSM
 - Walk through `broken_fsm.py`
     - Explain the exercise
-        - Intentionally seeded errors mimicing real-world
+        - Intentionally seeded errors mimicking real-world
     - What are ways we could find the bugs
 - Find the bugs!
     - What are techniques we can use to debug?